Zeppelin-Staaken R.IV: Development

 Like its predecessors, construction of the R.IV began at Versuchsbau Gotha-Ost (VGO), a division of Gothaer Waggonfabrik, in February 1916.
 However, during that year, production of airships by the Zeppelin company was relocated from Friedrichshafen to Staaken to distance the construction facilities from the increasing reach of strategic bombing by the Allies.
 Its first flight was made on 16 August 1916.
 VGO personnel had begun to transfer to Staaken on 15 June, and by the time the R.IV had completed its test flights, the migration was complete.
 The aircraft was given the Idflieg serial R.12/15.

 Operational history

-The R.IV was accepted by the Imperial German Army Air Service on 5 May 1917, and on 12 June was assiged to Rfa 500 ("giant aeroplane unit") at Auce.
+The R.IV was accepted by the Imperial German Army Air Service on 5 May 1917, and on 12 June was assigned to Rfa 500 ("giant aeroplane unit") at Auce.
 There, it participated in raids on Valmiera (28/29 June) and Saaremaa (8/9 July).

 In late July, the aircraft was redeployed to Rfa 501 near Ghent.
 From there, until the end of the war, the R.IV dropped 25000 kg of bombs on London, Chelmsford, Thames Estuary, Calais, Morville, Boulogne, Étaples, Le Havre, Gravelines, Deauville, and Doullens.
 During a raid on London on the night of 16/17 February 1918, the R.IV survived a collision with a balloon apron stretched between the Woolwich Works and the West India Docks with only very minor damage.

 The R.IV survived the war and was publicly displayed in Kassel and other German cities in 1919.